JunjieLl/JunjieLl/README.md

 Hi, I'm Junjie Li, a first-year M.S student in computer science and technology at Shanghai Jiao Tong University.
 I obtained my BS.Eng in Software Engineering from TongJi University.

 - 🌱 I’m currently learning text-to-speech (TTS), including voice conversion(VC).
-- 💻 Before that, I was engaged in software development, including front-end(Vue, IOS, WeChat applet), back-end(Java, C#, Python), database(Oracle, MySql, PLSql), and integrated deployment(Docker, Docker-Compose).
+- 💻 Before that, I was engaged in software development.
 - 😄 This is my personal homepage! (in development)